daduckMSFT/SfMC-Customer-Docs/index.md

 **Please try to include this information in every case if possible**

+* Is this a new implementation of something, or is it something that has broken?
+    * If broken, approximate when did you start seeing issues?
 * What platform is affected? (iOS, Windows, Android)
 * Is this a policy deployment issue?
     * If so – what kind of policy?
 App Protection Policy?
 SCEP?
 VPN?